luigi-asprino/edwin/README.md

 # MANDATORY: Path to RDF-HDT file to analyse
 hdtFilePath=/Volumes/L2TB/LOD_a_lot/LOD_a_lot_v1.hdt

-# MANDATORY: URI of the equivalence property to observe
+# MANDATORY: URI of the equivalence property to observe (cf. [1])
 equivalencePropertyToObserve=http://www.w3.org/2002/07/owl#equivalentProperty

-# MANDATORY: URI of the equivalence property to use for retrieving equivalence relations among properties
+# MANDATORY: URI of the equivalence property to use for retrieving equivalence relations among properties  (cf. [1])
 equivalencePropertyForProperties=http://www.w3.org/2002/07/owl#equivalentProperty

-# OPTIONAL: A list of properties to not be considered as equivalence properties
+# OPTIONAL: A list of properties to not be considered as equivalence properties (cf. [1])
 notEquivalenceProperties=http://www.w3.org/1999/02/22-rdf-syntax-ns#type,http://www.w3.org/2000/01/rdf-schema#subClassOf,http://www.w3.org/2002/07/owl#equivalentClass

-# MANDATORY: URI of the specialization property to observe
+# MANDATORY: URI of the specialization property to observe (cf. [1])
 specializationPropertyToObserve=http://www.w3.org/2000/01/rdf-schema#subPropertyOf

-# MANDATORY: URI of the specialization property to use for retrieving specialization relations among properties
+# MANDATORY: URI of the specialization property to use for retrieving specialization relations among properties (cf. [1])
 specializationPropertyForProperties=http://www.w3.org/2000/01/rdf-schema#subPropertyOf

-# OPTIONAL: A list of properties to not be considered as specialization properties
+# OPTIONAL: A list of properties to not be considered as specialization properties (cf. [1])
 notSpecializationProperties=http://www.w3.org/1999/02/22-rdf-syntax-ns#type,http://www.w3.org/2000/01/rdf-schema#subClassOf,http://www.w3.org/2002/07/owl#equivalentClass

 # OPTIONAL: A class that implements a set of criteria for selecting entities to observe